-The Office of Academic Success helps medical students prepare for residency by offering advisement on the residency and match process, providing application resources and editing personal statements and curriculum vitae.
+The Office of Academic Success helps medical students prepare for residency by offering career advisement, which includes providing application resources, reviewing and editing application documents, one-on-one career advising meetings and assisting students with the match process.

 The Residency Fair is an opportunity for OSU College of Osteopathic Medicine students to learn about the residency application process and network with physicians in various specialities.